The golden bulla: history, culture, medieval laws

 The documents served as a permission to transfer the Czech crown by inheritance and legalize the borders of the Czech state (Bohemia).
 Ottokar I of Bohemia obtained the royal title for having supported Frederick II in his struggle for power and attempts to usurp the throne.

-In the photo: the golden Sicilian bulla confirmed the independence of the Kingdom of Bohemia.
+In the photo: the golden Sicilian bulla confirmed the right of the Czech Republic (back then: Kingdom of Bohemia) to independence.

 The Golden Bull of 1222

-It was one of the first documents of that kind, ultimately limiting the power of the monarch on the constitutional level.
+It was one of the first documents with golden seals, addressing the limitation of monarchical power.
 In 1222, it was issued and signed by King Andrew II of Hungary, after the vassals almost rebelled because of facing endless oppression and rancor.
-The golden bulla freed the knighthood from all taxes, the knights were no longer forced to go to war outside of Hungary and had the right to revolt if the ruler breached his obligations.
+The golden bulla proclaimed the exemption of knights from taxes, their service obligations confined to the borders of the kingdom, and even the right of knights to revolt if the ruler breached his obligations.

 In the photo: the Hungarian bulla freed the feudal lords from the mandatory financing of the crusades.